jbzdarkid/witness-randomizer/README.md

 This project is a fork of jbzdarkid's puzzle randomizer at https://github.com/jbzdarkid/witness-randomizer.
 His discoveries about how puzzle data is encoded in The Witness were invaluable to this project, so a huge thank you to jbzdarkid for his contributions.

+Shadows, Monastery, and Greenhouse are non-randomized in this mod.
+The lasers for those areas will be activated as you solve optional puzzles throughout the island.
+[Click here](https://github.com/sigma144/witness-randomizer/wiki/Activation-Triggers) for a more detailed description.

 **How to use the Witness Random Puzzle Generator:**

 1. Launch The Witness